dongzhuoyao/mxnetgo/README.md

 * a very good starter for research, all you need write only is the network structure.

-* modularization for specific task, such as image segmentation, pose estimation etc, data preprocess and evaluation are also modularized.
+* data preprocess，result evaluation are  modularized. once coded, you can apply it into other DL framework too.

 * reproducible, every experient can produce the same result as the paper indicated.